 As children grow into pre-teens and teenagers, it becomes more challenging for parents to know what they are thinking and feeling.
 When do the normal ups and downs of adolescence become something to worry about?

 Parents and family members can help pre-teens and teens cope when life feels too difficult to bear.
-Learn about the factors that can increase your child’s risks for suicide and explore the 12 suggestions below.
+Learn about the factors that can increase your child’s risk for suicide and explore the 12 suggestions below.
 These steps can help you feel better prepared to offer the caring, non-judgmental support your child needs.

 Things Parents Can Do